gabetucker2/gostack/README.md

 <h1 name = "conventions">CONVENTIONS</h1>

+ <h2>General</h2>

- Executing `go run executive/executive.go` in a terminal in the main directory, or executing `go run .` in the executive directory, will run whichever file(s) are called by `executive.go`.
+ Executing `go run executive/executive.go` in a terminal in the main directory, or executing `go run .` in the `executive` directory, will run whichever file(s) are being called by `executive.go`.

  **Generalized Functions** refer to functions that have a `findType` and `findData` parameter, meaning they perform a search through the stack for upon where to act.

+ In ***gostack***, creating an array of cards is considered atrocious and immoral.
+There is no functional support for passing arrays of cards as an argument.
+Please only create a []\*Card array if it is a temporary variable to which you are assigning `stack.Cards`.
+For instance, if you wanted to make your own `stack.Move(...)` function, you would create a temporary []\*Card variable, iteratively append that variable such that it "moves" whatever card(s) you want to move, then assign `stack.Cards` to that variable, never referencing the variable again.

  <h2>Naming</h2>